cassiozen/mithryn-ttrpg/combat.md

 # Combat rules

+Combat in this game is fast, dangerous, and rarely without consequence.
+Entering a fight means risking wounds, setbacks, or worse, so players should approach it with care.
+Always weigh alternatives before drawing steel, and ensure you have a fallback plan if things turn bad.

 ## Zones

 Combat takes place across zones — loosely defined areas that determine how characters can interact.